T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     * Fields of the primary table acts like a *simple* form, all other fields have to be specified with *action/afterSave* records.

-  * *Multi* form: the form acts simultanously on more than one record.
+  * *Multi* form: the form acts simultaneously on more than one record.
 All records use the same *FormElements*.

     * The *FormElements* are defined as a regular *simple* / or *advanced* form, plus a SQL Query, which selects and iterates over all records.
 Those records will be loaded at the same time.